 although he was one of the first to

 Leica 35mm camera on its release in 1925 and continued to

-some time.
 A collection of his negatives was donated to the

 Art Gallery of New South Wales by Norman Deck.